Ayesha-12345/Ayurvedic-Patient-Diagnosis/README.md

 # Usage
 To use the model, follow these steps:

-Clone or download the repository to your local machine.
+1)Clone or download the repository to your local machine.
-Install the required libraries listed in the [insert file name here] file.
+2)Install the required libraries listed in the [insert file name here] file.
-Run the [insert file name here] file to generate predictions for new patients.
+3)Run the [insert file name here] file to generate predictions for new patients.

 # Conclusion